 When we initially decided to explore this trendy topic, we asked some expert sources questions about “closed-loop” cocktails (a phrase that you will see and hear often as sustainable cocktails continue to become increasingly popular).
-Drinkers and non-drinkers alike are becoming more educated about their decision-making as it relates to the impact their decisions have on the environment and it’s a factor that many individuals weigh heavily before deciding on, for example: one shirt versus another or, in this case, one cocktail versus another.
-You might just be one of these people (if so, congratulations — you have some sort of general awareness that extends beyond yourself).
-But, when it comes to this concept of the “closed-loop,” it’s not so straightforward.
+Drinkers and non-drinkers alike are becoming more conscious about their decision-making as it relates to the environment.
+Additionally, it’s a factor that many individuals weigh heavily before deciding on things like one shirt versus another — or, in this case, one cocktail versus another.
+You might just be one of these people — but when it comes to the concept of the “closed-loop,” it’s not so straightforward.

 “I try to avoid this term when talking about cocktails,” Brooke Toscano, managing partner at Pouring Ribbons and an advocate of sustainability in bars, says.
 “A closed-loop cocktail, to me, seems rather unlikely in the sea of ‘sustainable’ cocktail menus out there.
 When you reuse or repurpose your waste you will typically still be left with a lot of packaging that is getting set out to be recycled.
 Most aren’t thinking about how likely it is that their recycled goods actually get recycled.
 Then you have the environmental impact of your item and deliveries.
 It’s a rather complicated loop so to say something is closed loop in the cocktail world, seems more complicated.”